drewish/multivac/_posts/2015-08-13-advice-to-bootcamp-grads.md

 **Let me know what part is your work** -- If it's a group project make it clear what part you worked on.
 If you used an HTML template, make sure to call that out.

 After reading through these suggestions it probably sounds like a lot of work... because it is.
 People have limited time and attention and you need to make it as easy as possible for them to understand and appreciate what's special about your project.
 But here's the good news: this is *exactly* the same challenge that companies face when selling their products to customers.
+Spending some time working through these problems will give you an appreciation of marketing, UX, design, and product management.

 ### Position yourself